 Mesothelioma prognosis depends on the size of the cancer, where it is, how far it has spread, the type of cells present, how well the cancer responds to treatment, the general health of the patient, as well as other factors.

 Mesothelioma is caused by asbestos exposure.
-In work environments, those most exposed to this toxic mineral include miners, factory workers, insulation manufacturers and installers, railroad and automotive works, ship builders, plumbers, and construction workers.
-Individuals also may be at risk for mesothelioma as a result of exposure to asbestos-containing talcum powder products.
+In work environments, those most often exposed to this toxic mineral include miners, factory workers, insulation manufacturers and installers, railroad and automotive works, ship builders, plumbers, and construction workers.

 Family members of people who work in environments where asbestos is present can also be at risk for secondary asbestos exposure, because asbestos fibers can adhere to workers’ clothes and be carried home.
 Just washing clothes of someone who works around asbestos can cause secondary asbestos exposure and increase the risk of developing mesothelioma.